DUNE-DAQ/runconftools/docs/README.md

 The functionality provided by this repository is meant for experts only.
 Shifters will use these interfaces indirectly via the shifter interface.

+## High level view
+According to this model, the different configurations to be used for running are stored in different branches of "operation" repositories.
+There will be one operation repository for each apparatus: `np02`, `np04`, and maybe separate operation repositories for coldboxes too.
+These branches are all derived using configuration generation functions, or simply generators, starting from a "base" repository.
+The base repository contains both OKS obejcts and generators.

 ## Configuration branches
 The branches on the operation repositories are named as `<version>/<configuration_key>`.
 For stable configurations, `<version>` is in the form of `fddaq-v5.2.2`, but in general it can be any string specified at the time that the generators are executed.
 The `<configuration_key>` is the name of the generator used to create the configuration.

+Here are some examples:
+ - `develop/monitoring-with-tpg` is the configuration called `monitoring-with-tpg` compatible with the OKS schema published with the nightly build and it should work with the develop branches of the DAQ at that time.
+ - `fddaq-v5.2.2/daphne-fullstream` is the configuration called `daphne-fullstream` to be used with the tagged DAQ version v5.2.2.
+Note that this is used also for prep-relase branches and release candidate of the DAQ for v5.2.2.
+ - `mroda-test/monitoring-no-tpg` is a temporary configuration that might eventually replace the current `monitoring-no-tpg` pending some testing.
+These temporary branches should be created if a particular configuration must be tested from the shifter.
+   This is necessary as the shifter interface only sees whatever is stored in the operation repo.

 ## Installation
 This is a python package, so just checkout the repo and call